jamesplease/knockout-view/README.md

-ko.js-debugger
+knockout-debug
 ==============

 _version 1.0.0_

-When building a project with [Knockout.js](http://knockoutjs.com/), you might, at times, want to see what your `View Model` looks like.
+When building a project with [Knockout](http://knockoutjs.com/), you might, at times, want to see what your `View Model` looks like.
 This bookmarklet lets you do that with a toggle-able, minimally-intrusive display.

 ##Usage

-Copy the code from the `kojs-debug.js` file in the `bookmarklet` folder into a new Bookmark in your browser.
+Copy the code from the `ko-debug.js` file in the `bookmarklet` folder into a new Bookmark in your browser.
 Then, on any page with a View Model, simply click the Bookmarklet and the display will appear.

 You can show and hide the view model with the main button.
 The `x` will remove the debugger from your page.